Toloka/docs/en/guide/concepts/t-components/list.md

 {% note info %}

 The task interface configuration guide describes the features of the HTML/JS/CSS editor.
-You can also try creating a drop-down list in {% if locale == "en-com" %}[Template Builder](../../../template-builder/reference/field.select.md){% endif %}.
+You can also try creating a drop-down list in [Template Builder](../../../template-builder/reference/field.select.md).

 {% endnote %}

 To add a dropdown list to the task, use `{{#field type="select" name="<output field name>"}}... {{/field}}`.
 The entries in the dropdown list are created using the nested expression ``not_var{{select_item}}``.
 Example:

-{% if locale == "en-com" %}

 ```plaintext
 {{#field type="select" name="colour" placeholder="Choose a color" width="200px"}}
 {{select_item value="red" text="Red"}}
 {{select_item value="green" text="Green"}} {{/field}}
 ```

-{% endif %}

 Add a `string` field to the [output data description](../../../glossary.md#input-output-data).